nomaisthere/nomaisthere/README.md

 ## About me

-I'm a second-year CS student in France.
+I'm a third-year CS student in France.
 I write backend and systems-level code: mostly C++, C, Python, and Go.
 I'm most interested in the parts of a system that are hard to get right: concurrency, failure handling, what happens under load.

 My first focus was offensive cybersecurity, I spent a lot of time on HackTheBox, it helped me to develop skills in web security, cryptography, threat handling...